Code-Institute-Submissions/vinod2rahul-MS2-MemoryGame/README.md

 # Memory Game
-Milestone project-2: User- Interactive Front-end - Code Institute.This is a simple Memory Game, where the player can click on cards to match the colours, As the cards don’t match, it’s not a pair, so It turns them back over.
+Milestone project-2: User- Interactive Front-end - Code Institute.
+This is a simple Memory Game, where the player can click on cards to match the colours, As the cards don’t match, it’s not a pair, so It turns them back over.
 The two cards match, it’s a pair!
 It keeps the cards and can play again.
 The player can reset the game at any point of time- It's a single-player game.
 Language version English.